machineagency/science-jubilee/docs/building/tool_postreqs.md

 ## Tool Offsets

 Tools come in many shapes and sizes.
 To accommodate tools of different heights and prevent crashes with the bed plate, we need to set a Z offset.
 To make sure that the tip of each tool is aligned to one another, we also need to set an X-Y offset.

-- This process is described in the new user guide [here](../getting_started/new_user_guide.md#setting-tool-parking-post-positions-and-offsets)
-- There is an overview of the process [here](https://jubilee3d.com/index.php?title=Setting_Tool_Offsets) on the Jubilee Wiki.
-- We have also created a Jupyter notebook tutorial for setting XY offsets (link not provided).
+Follow the [tool offsets guide](tool_offsets.md) to set your tool offsets.
+There is also a [guide for this using a slightly different method](https://jubilee3d.com/index.php?title=Setting_Tool_Offsets) on the main Jubilee wiki

 ## Duet Configuration